 Teach English in India

-Guide to Working as a Teacher in India
+A Guide to Teaching in India

 People come from all over the world to teach English in India which has a booming esl market.
-We highly recommend getting qualified and trained and considering India as a teaching destination, this is also a great opportunity to explore and see more of this exciting destination.
+We highly recommend considering India as a teaching destination, this is a great opportunity to explore and see more of this exciting country.

-On One World 365 you can search teaching jobs and language schools who offer a range of English teaching positions.
-You can get paid to teach English in India by using our website, view more information below.
+On our directory you can search teaching positions and language schools in India who offer of jobs to internationals.
 If you need any advice about gaining teaching employment in India please contact us.
 If you are not yet certified you might like to search TEFL courses in Asia.

-How to Get a TEFL Job in India
+TEFL Courses in India

-Popular Places to Work
+Popular Places to Teach

 How to Apply

 If the idea of going to teach in Asia appeals to you then you really should choosing India as your destination.
 India is one of the most exotic countries to teach English in the world and you can view our featured positions and apply today.

 Below you can read experiences from people who have been to teach in India.

 I worked in a government school in a small village, where I taught the equivalent of the first year of primary school.
 The class did not have a permanent teacher, and the school was somewhat lacking in equipment.
 This, coupled with the fact that the children were a variety of different ages (due to some being held behind) and worked at a wide range of different ability levels, created a challenge for myself and my fellow teachers.
 The main obstacle was language - as some spoke very little English, and we were not always able to have a translator with us.
 I, however, soon found myself learning some Hindi phrases, and I would urge anyone not to be put off by the issue of language as it was not the barrier I thought it might be.

 The work with the children involved creating maths worksheets, basic counting and English phrases.
 We also practiced the alphabet, and devised various creative activities such as drawing and colouring (this always proved popular).
 Working with very young children, I felt it was importnt to create a fun working environment, frequently employing the use of songs and games to help teach a certain topic.
 This proved particularly effective at re-inforcing basic English words.
 Some preparation was required prior to each lesson, but it was incredibly satisfying to see the progress made by the children as a result.
 One boy in the class struggled with aspects of the work; a personal highlight for me was seeing him write his name unaided for the first time.